KLM-code/Clustering/README.md

-# Clustering
+# Clustering Implementation

-Implementation of the K-means clustering algorithm and hierarchical agglomerative clustering using the centroid method, single linkage, and complete linkage techniques
+A custom implementation of the K-means clustering algorithm and Hierarchical Agglomerative Clustering using the centroid method, single linkage, and complete linkage, built entirely from scratch.